-March 3, 1776 - Silas Deane, Connecticut delegate to the Continental Congress, left for France on a secret mission.
-The Committee of Congress for Secret Correspondence, consisting of Benjamin Franklin, Benjamin Harrison, John Dickinson, John Hay and Robert Morris, instructed Deane to meet with French Foreign Minister Charles Gravier, comte de Vergennes, to stress America’s need for military stores and assure the French that the colonies were moving toward “total separation.”
+March 3, 1776 – During the American Revolution, Silas Deane, Connecticut delegate to the Continental Congress, left for France on a secret mission, to meet with French Foreign Minister Charles Gravier, comte de Vergennes, to stress America’s need for military stores and assure the French that the colonies were moving toward “total separation.”

 March 3, 1776 – During the American Revolutionary War, the first amphibious landing of the United States Marine Corps began the Battle of Nassau.

-March 3, 1776 - Colonel Lachlan McIntosh successfully defendeded Savannah from a British attack in the Battle of the Rice Boats.
+March 3, 1776 - Colonel Lachlan McIntosh successfully defended Savannah from a British attack in the Battle of the Rice Boats.
 (March 2-3)

 March 3, 1779 – During the American Revolutionary War, the Continental Army was routed at the Battle of Brier Creek near Savannah, Georgia.